ACM40960/project-dyu-ucd/README.md

 * sklearn (aka scikit-learn)

-To install the packages, please use the command [pip](https://pip.pypa.io/en/stable/) and run it on a command prompt or a terminal, depending on your operating system.
+To install the package, please use the command [pip](https://pip.pypa.io/en/stable/) and run it on a command prompt or a terminal, depending on your operating system.

 Take numpy for example:
 ```bash